 - Re-pledge yourself to your partner.
 Make the evening of May 1st special by re-committing yourselves to each other.
 This could be as simple as a few words, a hug, and a kiss, or it could be re-reading your marriage vows by candlelight.
 Make it a special night of romance and nurturing your relationship.
 Which brings us to . . .

 - Go A-Maying.
 Okay, so on Beltane couples would go “A-Maying” which basically means they would spend the night in the woods making love.
 While I think it would be awesome if you want to do that, for this suburban girl that is not a reality.
-If you were brave and have a good high fence you could certainly go make love outside though, in your garden, on a porch chair, or by a tree.
+If you live in some wonderful rural isolation or something, then more power to you.
+Or if you were brave and have a good high fence you could certainly go make love outside though, in your garden, on a porch chair, or by a tree.
 Be creative!
 And if not, just make love in your home, in whatever way feels special and right.
+Maybe open the windows? 🙂

 - Wash your face with the morning dew.
 Okay, I know this sounds weird, but after spending the night making love in the forest, it was traditional for the women to wash their face with the morning dew for extra fertility.
 You could always sleep in your nice, warm, comfortable bed, and wake up at dawn to go be with nature and splash some dew on your face!